Chapter 22. Spring.NET Web Framework

 }

-As you can see, this interface has a number of overloaded AddBinding methods.
-The first one, AddBinding(IBinding binding) is the most generic one, as it can be used to add any binding type to the container.
-The other four are convenience methods that provide a simple way to add the most commonly used binding type, SimpleExpressionBinding.
-The SimpleExpressionBinding is what we used in the example at the beginning of this section to bind our web form to a Trip instance.
-It uses Spring.NET Expression Language to extract and to set values within source and target objects.
-We discussed sourceExpression and targetExpression arguments earlier, so let's focus on the remaining ones.
+The IBindingContainer interface has several overloaded AddBinding methods.
+AddBinding(IBinding binding) is the most generic one, as it can be used to add any binding type to the container.
+The other four are convenience methods that provide a simple way to add the most commonly used implementation of the IBinding interface, SimpleExpressionBinding.
+The SimpleExpressionBinding was used under the covers in the example at the beginning of this section to bind our web form to a Trip instance when calling methods on the property BindingManager.
+Note that the BindingManager property is of the type IBindingContainer.
+SimpleExpressionBinding uses Spring.NET Expression Language (SpEL) to extract and to set values within source and target objects.

 22.7.1.1.
-Binding Direction
+Binding direction

 namespace SpringAir.Domain